 Spotify didn’t kill the radio star…you did.
-Yes, you – the all powerful consumer with the buying power and limited attention span.
+Yes, you – the all-powerful consumer with the buying power and limited attention span.

-Our behaviour as individuals may seem insignificant but when all of us act in similar fashion, as a collective, we call the shots.
+Our behaviour as individuals may seem insignificant but when all of us act in a similar fashion, as a collective, we call the shots.

 In this 2nd edition of a 3-part series, Eksentrika sheds light on the challenges faced by Malaysian musicians attempting at fame and fortune in the national arena.
-This picks up from our initial story, which explored some of the reasons and oft repeated folklore that may have contributed to the dearth of local songs on Malaysian radio stations.
+This picks up from our initial story, which explored some of the reasons and oft-repeated folklore that may have contributed to the dearth of local songs on Malaysian radio stations.

 “Play my favourite song lah bradder!”
 Are you guilty of this line whenever you’re at a cafe or bar and the local band comes on?
 If yes, then you should know that you’re not the only one.